MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/cannot-delete-load-balancer-private-link-service.md

 ---
-title: Can't delete load balancer with a private link service or private link service with private endpoint connections
+title: Can't delete load balancer with a private link service or a private link service with private endpoint connections
 description: Provides a solution to the CannotDeleteLoadBalancerWithPrivateLinkService or PrivateLinkServiceWithPrivateEndpointConnectionsCannotBeDeleted error when you delete an AKS cluster. ms.date: 12/04/2024
 editor: v-jsitser